void

 Welfenplatz 1898, the seat of the Hanover garrison.

 Hanover is mentioned because the reserves of a Hanover Division claimed the quarters which the march battalion IR.
 91 were supposed to use.
-Their commander had such an ugly gaze that the commander of the Iron Brigade lost his nerve.
+Their commander had such an unpleasant look that the commander of the Iron Brigade lost his composure.

 Background

-Hanover is a large city in Northern Germany, in 1914 capital of the Prussian province of Hanover.
+Hanover It is a large city in northern Germany and, in 1914, was the capital of the Prussian province of Hanover.
 The division mentioned in the novel took its name from the province, not the city.

-In the German Empire there were two so-called Hanover-divisions, numbered 19 and 20 respectively.
+In the German Empire, there were two so-called Hanover divisions, numbered 19 and 20 respectively.
 These belonged to Armeekorps X, which was also based in Hanover.
-Both divisions operated in Galica during the time-span of this part of the plot (early July 1915).
-It is therefore likely that their reserve units passed Sanok on the way to the front.
+Both divisions operated in Galicia during the period of this part of the plot (early July 1915).
+It is therefore possible that their reserve units passed through Sanok on the way to the front.

 Quote(s) from the novel